 Carbon and climate – Agriculture

-AB Agri is working hard towards reducing GHG emissions across its business and aims to support its customers in reducing the environmental impact of food production.
+AB Agri is working to reduce GHG emissions across its business and aims to support its customers in reducing the environmental impact of food production.

 The Amur Energy anaerobic digestion plant in Yorkshire, UK The Amur Energy anaerobic digestion plant in Yorkshire, UK